How to Deal with a Bad Property Management Company

 Working with a bad property management company is risky and can lead to serious issues.
 Learn how to deal with a poorly run company and what red flags to look for.

 When you entrust your investment to a property management company, you deserve a skilled and responsive partner.
-Sadly, in the wrong hands, your objective of reducing workload and day-to-day responsibilities turns into a cash hemorrhage.
-Or worse, a lawsuit against you.
+Sadly, in the wrong hands, your investment can turn into a headache and a cash hemorrhage.

-Bad property management companies lack transparency, aren’t reliable, and end up creating more problems than they solve.
-In many cases, you will be able to spot the telltale signals before deciding...
-Unfortunately, often these red flags don’t appear until after you’ve started working with a substandard property management company.
-Keep your eyes wide open for these warning signs:
+The wrong property manager can end up creating more problems than they solve.
+In many cases, you will be able to spot the telltale signals before deciding to work with them.
+Unfortunately, these red flags often don’t appear until after you’ve started working with a substandard property management company.
+Keep your eyes wide open for these warning signs, and if your property manager exhibits three or more of these, consider a switch.

 Red flag #1: Poor communication